 Can You Insulate an Existing Concrete Floor?

 Why not?
-In fact, the easiest way to do so is to install the insulation right on top of the concrete floor.
+The easiest way to do so is to install the insulation right on top of the concrete floor.
 But let’s not forget about the added extra height.
 Yes, insulation will affect the floor height quite significantly.
-So, if you want to insulate your concrete floor, make sure to do it before installing flooring.
+So, if you want to insulate your concrete floor, do it before installing flooring.

 There are basically two ways to insulate the concrete floor.
 First, you use rigid foam insulation to cover the concrete.
 After that, add plywood (two layers of it) and the finish flooring.

-The second method is to attach the wood sleepers right onto your floor.
-Then, by using rigid foam insulation, fill in the gaps.
+The second method is to attach the wood sleepers directly to your floor.
+Then, fill in the gaps using rigid foam insulation.
 Afterward, apply the subfloor and add the finish flooring.

 What Is the Best Way to Insulate a Solid Concrete Floor?

-Not only you need to know how to insulate a concrete floor, but you also need to know the best options for your floors.
+Not only you need to know about insulating a concrete floor, but you also need to know the best options for your floors.
 So, what are they?

 This insulation is commonly made from extruded polystyrene (XPS) or expanded polystyrene (EPS).
-This is a popular option for insulating concrete slabs and basement walls.
-However, although this option is greatly effective for the walls, it’s only performing so-so for the floorboards.
+It is a popular option for insulating concrete slabs and basement walls.
+However, although this option is greatly effective for the walls, it only performs so-so for the floorboards.

-Not only it’s a popular option for different types of homes, but it’s also great for RV implementation.
-It has impressive thickness, but it doesn’t have enough compressive strength.
-It means that you should expect somewhat ‘squishy’ subfloor material.
+It’s a popular option for different types of homes and great for RV implementation.
+It has impressive thickness but not enough compressive strength, which means that you should expect somewhat ‘squishy’ subfloor material.

 Moreover, such insulation won’t be compatible with electric radiant floor heating, so you may reconsider it.